ApostolisC/Airline-Company/README.md

 All the ID fields inside collections are a custom uuid, instead of an ObjectId mongodb creates.
 This implementation allows us to change the ID structure to suit our needs.

+# Security
+Βy having 2 different collections to keep session keys for ordinary users and administrators, we are sure that an ordinary user will not be able to perform an administrator function, since an administrator session key is required, which requires an administrator account login.
+By isolating users from administrators we ensure the integrity of the services for this potential risk.
+Also, regarding the authentication mechanism, the password is stored as an argon2 hash, ensuring the confidentiality of the password.

+The connection between the flask server and client is not encrypted using https.
+<br> <b>DO NOT</b> use on unsafe networks.

 # Usage
 Τhe project is split into 3 parts, with 2 being functions for regular users and administrators, and the third being functions that provide support for the other 2 parts